 Pedro Godoy

-Pedro is currently a postdoctoral researcher at the University of São Paulo (Brazil).
-In 2021, Pedro was a Capes “Young Talent” Postdoctoral Fellow at the Federal University of Paraná (Brazil) and, from 201 to 2021, an NSF Postdoctoral Associate at Stony Brook University (USA).
+Pedro is currently an Assistant Professor at the Zoology Department of the University of São Paulo, Brazil.
 He did his PhD at the University of Birmingham (UK), and his MSc and BSc at the University of São Paulo (Brazil).
 Pedro works on fossil reptiles, with a special focus on crocodylians and their extinct relatives (crocodylomorphs).
 Pedro has been working on fossil crocodylomorphs for more than 10 years, exploring their evolution, systematics and paleobiology, which led him to visit many museum collections around the world.
 In particular, he is very interested in the long-term processes involved in the morphological variation exhibited by this amazing group of reptiles.

 Chrissy Hall